 If you are interested in a “Private Lesson” please call our office M-F 8a-5p to speak with the Program Director.
 If he is not in, please a good contact number and he will call you back asap.

 As a 501(c)(3) organization we want to help those who are in financial need and also want to learn to ride a motorcycle or get their M endorsement.
 We can offer a reduced sign-up fee if you can show some form of valid documentation from the State of Texas regarding your financial need.
 This would include but not be limited to unemployment registration from filing for financial help.
+Additional requirements for a discount could include documentation from a recovery program you are currently enrolled in, or a church who has some form of Help Outreach Program.
 For additional information call our office during regular business hours M-F between 9a – 5p.
 (713) 955-7646

 Everyone who successfully passes the Basic RiderCourse receives the Texas DPS MSB-8 form in duplicate.
 If you are 18 and over and have an unrestricted Class A,B or C license, take the MSB-8 to a DPS office and you're done!
 You have joined the ranks of licensed riders in Texas!
 Graduates 15-17 years of age will need to turn in their completion MSB-8 and pass an on-the-road skills test at the DPS.
 The graduate will need to provide a motorcycle for that test.